fbpx

 • Productivity: The popular tools that help employees work efficiently are word processors, presentation software, spreadsheets, task management tools, etc. Examples include Google Docs, Office 365, Trello, etc.

-• Collaboration: From Web Conferencing using Zoom or Microsoft Teams, there are multiple software programs enabling clear collaboration between partners, clients, and employees.
+• Collaboration: From Web Conferencing using Zoom or Microsoft Teams, multiple software programs are enabling clear collaboration between partners, clients, and employees.

 • Crowdsourcing: Everything from forums to surveys, polls, and ideation platforms come under crowdsourcing tools.